BarryCoding/fork-vue3-docs/src/study/components/registration.md

 # Component Registration {#component-registration}

 A Vue component needs to be "registered" so that Vue knows where to locate its implementation when it is encountered in a template.
-There are two ways to register components: global and local.

 ## Global Registration {#global-registration}